 Some traffic action communities may interfere with each other.
-Section x.x of this specification provides rules for handling interference between specific types of traffic actions, and error handling based on [RFC7606] in section.
-Each definition of a traffic action MUST specify any interface with any other traffic actions, any impact on flow specification process, and error handling per [RFC7606].
+Section 7.6 of this specification provides rules for handling interference between specific types of traffic actions, and error handling based on [RFC7606].
+Any additional definition of a traffic actions specified by additional standards documents or vendor documents MUST specify if the traffic action interacts with an existing traffic actions, and provide error handling per [RFC7606].

 The traffic actions are processed in ascending order of the sub-type found in the BGP Extended Communities.
+All traffic actions are specified in transitive BGP Extended Communities.

 7.1.
-Traffic Rate in bytes (sub-type 0x06)
+Traffic Rate in Bytes (sub-type 0x06)

-The traffic-rate extended community is a non- transitive extended community across the autonomous-system boundary and uses following extended community encoding:
+The traffic-rate-bytes extended community uses the following extended community encoding: